Can you help me?

 So let's focus on the present instead of the unchanging past.
 What was done does not have to affect you unless you let it.
 Just because it happened years ago, it doesn't mean it will happen to you again.
 Instead of being terrified, you should find sympathy for the victims.
 You understand their plight better than most people.

 Wow!
 I've always thought I was giving too much importance to this subject.
-I found it was just a fool fear, but you opened my eyes.
+I found it was just a foolish fear, but you opened my eyes.
 I didn't work my problem out, so I'm still afraid of my fear.
 Thank you so much!